Penguins and coral reefs are feeling the heat from global climate change.

 2 - You can buy a cool t-shirt, hoodie, coffee mug, hoodie or sticker via my online TeeSpring store.

-3 - Consider purchasing an eco-friendly tote bag with the dabbing penguin on them that you can use for shopping or going to the beach.
-They are 100% cotton and hold up to 7 kg.
+3 - Consider purchasing an eco-friendly tote bag with the dabbing penguin on it that you can use for shopping or going to the beach.
+The bags are 100% cotton and hold up to 7 kg.
 They cost $10 plus shipping.
-Email me to organise.
+Email me ([email protected]) to organise.
 You can pay via a donation here or in cash.